 Thus, the question that most ecommerce sellers are asking is this: How can I generate more reviews for my product?
 (And please let them be positive reviews!)

 The first method is the most effective, and it’s ridiculously simple: Provide unparallelled, kick-ass, outstanding, unprecedented, over-the-top killer customer service.

 Simple, yes.
 Easy?
 Heck, no.

 The problem with top tier customer service is that it’s expensive, unwieldy, and agonizingly elusive.
 But it’s the only way.
 In order to get those products reviewed, you have to make the reviewers–i.e., your customers–very pleased.

-The quality of your product is, of course, important, but the way that you treat your customers is exceedingly more important.
+The quality of your product is, of course, important,is exceedingly more important.